Offshore Accident Attorney

 When dealing with the devastating aftermath of an offshore injury, the last thing you want to be worried about is the complicated technicalities of maritime law.
 Let the experienced Houston offshore injury lawyers at Mithoff Law work through these complex issues so that you can focus on recovery.

 We’ve helped families recover from serious accidents in the Gulf of Mexico using the trial-tested strategies that these complex cases require.
-Call us today at 713-654-1122 or request a consultation online to speak with one of our offshore injury attorneys and explore your options.
+Call us today at 713-654-1122 to speak with one of our offshore injury attorneys and explore your options.